fredsonchaves07/christmas-letter-api/README.md

 ## 🐛 Issues

 I would love to review your pull request!
-Open a new issue
+Open a new [issue](https://github.com/fredsonchaves07/christmas-letter-api/issues)

 ## 🤝 Contribution

 Feel free to contribute to the project.
 I am open for suggestions.
-Click here to open a new issue smile
+Click [here](https://github.com/fredsonchaves07/christmas-letter-api/issues) to open a new issue :smile:

 ---